dostuffthatmatters/circadian-scp-upload/README.md

 First of all, the whole codebase has type hints and is strict checked with [Mypy](https://github.com/python/mypy) - even the snippet in the usage section below is tye checked with Mypy.

 Secondly, the date patterning is tested extensively and the upload process of the files and directories is tested with an actual remote server by generating a bunch of sample files and directories and uploading them to that server.
+You can check out the output of the test runs in the [GitHub Actions](https://github.com/dostuffthatmatters/circadian-scp-upload/actions/workflows/test.yaml) of this repository - in the "Run pytests" step.

 Thirdly, after the upload, the checksum of the local and the remote directories/files is compared to make sure that the upload was successful.
 Only if those checksums match, the local files are deleted.